w3c/wai-media-guide/description.md

 Information on planning for description in _new videos_ is in the "Creating Audio and Video Content" page, [Plan for Audio Description of Visual Information section](/design-develop/media/av-content/#plan-description).

-To add description to _an existing video_, you'll likely need skills and tools to:
+To add description to _an existing video_, you'll either need skills and tools to:
+* write it
+* create a VTT file with the timed descriptions

+Or:
 * write it
 * narrate it
 * record it